Promoting the rule of law – justice and security for all Afghans

 Lead executing agency: Ministry of Justice

-Following decades of violent conflict, the Afghan people now expect their state to assert the rule of law, as well as delivering legal certainty.
-After the fall of the Taliban regime, the country laid the foundations for a state subject to the rule of law, with the passing of a new constitution in 2004.
-However, the judiciary still faces great challenges in establishing the new legal order.
-Several legal systems exist in parallel in Afghanistan: traditional, Islamic and parliamentary law.
-Many Afghans continue to place their trust in purely informal structures, and accept legal uncertainty as the price for this.
+After decades of violent conflict, the Afghan population expects not only justice but above all legal security.
+After the end of the Taliban regime, the country laid the foundations for a constitutional state with a new constitution in 2004.
+However, the judiciary is still facing major challenges in implementing the new legal system: in Afghanistan, several legal systems coexist – traditional, Islamic and parliamentary law.
+Many Afghans continue to rely on purely informal structures and accept legal uncertainty.

-The staff of the judicial institutions, such as the Ministry of Justice, the Attorney General’s Office and the Supreme Court, are often inadequately qualified to perform their work.
-The responsible authorities are still not sufficiently coordinated to guarantee equal access to the law and therefore legal certainty for all citizens throughout the country.
+The staff of legal institutions, such as the Ministry of Justice, the legal profession and the Supreme Court, often lack sufficient qualifications to carry out their tasks.
+Cooperation between the competent authorities is also insufficient to guarantee equal access to justice and thus legal security for all people nationwide.

-The project advises the government on the reform of the justice sector.
-It supports the development of teaching materials, organises training and produces training material for employees of the judicial structures.
-In the districts, state-run centres for arbitration and legal advice known as Huquq offices often settle civil disputes.
-The project provides training and mentoring services for the staff of these offices, enabling them to take decisions in line with applicable legislation and in full consideration of women’s rights.
-Thanks to regular meetings involving the Huquq offices and other representatives of the judiciary and administration, cooperation between them is continually improving.
+The project advises the government on reforming the justice sector.
+It helps produce teaching materials, organises training courses and creates training materials for members of the justice system.
+In the communities, so-called Huquqq offices – state dispute resolution and legal advice centres – frequently resolve civil disputes.
+The project offers training and mentoring to staff members of these Huquq offices so that they can make decisions in accordance with the applicable law and with respect for women’s rights.
+Through regular meetings with other representatives of the judiciary and administration, their cooperation with the Huquq offices is improving.

-With the support of the project, the Afghanistan Independent Bar Association has opened its first regional office in Kunduz.
-At the same time, the project is working to establish a comprehensive network of Huquq offices across the northern provinces.
+In Kunduz, the project helped to open the first regional office of the Afghan Bar Association.
+In addition, the project is establishing a comprehensive network of Huquq offices in the northern provinces.